electricilies/electricilies.github.io/docs/extra-docs/test/test-case.md

 ::: info

-- Fields aren't noted with `Optional` is required
+- Fields aren't noted with `Optional` are required
-- Fields aren't noted with `Emptyable` is Non-emptyable???
+- Fields aren't noted with `Emptyable` are Non-emptyable???

 :::